Yusuf-4hmed/Jet-Ease/README.md

   <h3 align="center">Jet Ease ✈️</h3>

   <p align="center">
-    Web app that allows users to generate a "gradual sleep shift" routine that allows them to avoid / reduce affects of jet lag.
+    Web app that provides tools for people travelling to a different part of the world.
     <br />
   </p>
 </div>